Abruzzese cuisine: Overview

 Pasta, meat, and vegetables are central to the cuisine of Abruzzo.
 Chili peppers (Italian: peperoncini) are typical of Abruzzo, where they are called diavoletti (lit. 'little devils') for their spicy heat.
 Due to the long history of shepherding in Abruzzo, lamb dishes are common.
 Lamb meat is often paired with pasta.
 Mushrooms (usually wild mushrooms), rosemary, and garlic are also extensively used in Abruzzese cuisine.

 Best-known is the extra virgin olive oil produced in the local farms on the hills of the region, marked by the quality level DOP and considered one of the best in the country.
 Renowned wines such as Montepulciano DOCG and Trebbiano d'Abruzzo DOC are considered amongst the world's finest wines.
 In 2012, a bottle of Trebbiano d'Abruzzo Colline Teramane ranked No. 1 in the top 50 Italian wine award.
 Centerbe is a strong (72% alcohol), spicy herbal liqueur drunk by the locals.
 Another liqueur is genziana, a soft distillate of gentian roots.

 The best-known dish from Abruzzo is arrosticini, little pieces of castrated lamb on a wooden stick and cooked on coals.
 The chitarra (lit. 'guitar') is a variety of egg pasta, with a square cross section about 2–3 mm thick.
 In the province of Teramo, famous local dishes include the virtù soup (made with legumes, vegetables, and pork meat), the timballo (pasta sheets filled with meat, vegetables or rice), and the mazzarelle (lamb intestines filled with garlic, marjoram, lettuce, and various spices).
 The popularity of saffron, grown in the province of L'Aquila, has waned in recent years.

-Seafood is also an important part of Abruzzo cuisine, with fish products such as brodetti, scapece alla vastese, baccalà all'abruzzese, cozze allo zafferano, classic cooked mussels prepared with parsley, onion, bay leaf, white wine, and olive oil, and seasoned with L'Aquila saffron sauce, and coregone di Campotosto, typical lake fish.
+Seafood is also an important part of Abruzzo cuisine, with fish products such as brodetti (Brodetto alla vastese), scapece alla vastese, baccalà all'abruzzese, cozze allo zafferano, classic cooked mussels prepared with parsley, onion, bay leaf, white wine, and olive oil, and seasoned with L'Aquila saffron sauce, and coregone di Campotosto, typical lake fish.